-Why you design toys for children?
+Why you design toys for children, Alessandra?

 Children are the adults of tomorrow, for me designing for them means designing for the future.
 I strongly believe in supporting the next generation and giving them the tools to find their own way in the world.

-What was your inspiration for your educational toy “Imaginary Language”?
+And what was your inspiration for your educational toy “Imaginary Language”?

 My design practice is often based on psychological or anthropological theories, as it is with Imaginary Language.
 The American vision scientist Irving Biederman has argued that the human brain recognizes objects by isolating them into basic forms that he named “Geons.”
 People are able to assign functional meanings onto them by projecting their own socio-cultural experiential knowledge.